rugbyprof/5373-Internet-Programming/Lectures/L02/README.md

 - __key__ = an attribute or set of attributes to identify a subset of attributes in a tuple that is unique.
 - __primary_key__ = an attribute or set of attributes that uniquely identifies an entire row (tuple).

 In the above example, the `id` could be used as a primary key OR the `email` address since they are unique to each row.
+Even though the names are all unique, we don't use those as primary keys since there can be two individuals with the same name.

+to be contd...